Quantum metrology through spectral measurements in quantum optics: Conclusions

 Several promising directions emerge from this work.
 One compelling avenue is the extension of our framework to more complex quantum systems, such as strongly nonlinear cavity-QED systems or systems operating near criticality, where richer dynamical behavior may unlock enhanced metrological performance.
 Another natural question is to what extent higher-order correlations—beyond second-order photon statistics—can further boost the information extractable from quantum light.
 Together, these directions open a broad and fertile landscape for advancing quantum metrology at the intersection of theory and experiment.

-\acknowledgments The authors are thankful to Alejandro González Tudela, Roberto Di Candia, Simone Felicetti, and Maryam Khanahmadi for insightful discussions.
-C.S.M. acknowledges support by the project PID2023-149969NA-I00 funded by the Spanish Agencia Estatal de Investigación MICIU/AEI/10.13039/501100011033.
+\acknowledgments The authors are thankful to Alejandro González Tudela, Roberto Di Candia, Simone Felicetti, Maryam Khanahmadi and Victor Rueskov Christiansen for insightful discussions.
+C. S. M. acknowledges support by the project PID2023-149969NA-100 funded by the Spanish Agencia Estatal de Investigación MICIU/AEI/10.13039/501100011033, and by a 2025 Leonardo Grant for Scientific Research and Cultural Creation from the BBVA Foundation.
 A.V.V. also acknowledges support from the Swedish Foundation for Strategic Research (grant number FFL21-0279).